mpsonntag/prespost/201800_odML_article/201800_odML_article.md

 To address the need to easily visualize and manipulate odML files Jülich and G-Node started to work more closely together to integrate the odMLtables into the previously described odML graphical user interface.

-As a first step, the odML graphical user interface was removed from the core library and
+To enable better integration of the core odML library into odML tables, the odML graphical user interface was removed from the core library and moved to its own project odml-ui (https://github.com/G-Node/odml-ui). odml-ui itself was updated to the new core odML version and now contains direct access points to the main odMLtables functionality making odml-ui and odMLtables even easier to use back to back leaving odml-ui as the file browsing and odMLtables as the file editing part.

 2.1.2 Hierarchical Metadata in the odML format